Hamchin/Chrome-Extension-Translate/README.md

 ## Dropbox

 - Translate the selected text in the PDF.
-- Click the button to enable / disable translation by concatenating the previous text.
+- Press <kbd>Enter</kbd> to enable / disable translation by concatenating the previous text.